 Human Powered Adventurer and Social Entrepreneur

 Rich Harpham FRGS (Fellow of The Royal Geographical Society) is a human powered adventurer who has completed over 10,000 miles on the trail by canoe, bike, kayak, SUP and ski.
 His adventures have included London to Marrakech by bike and kayak, sea kayaking 1000 miles from Vancouver to Alaska on the Inside Passage and cycling the Sahara by Fat Bike.
 Then 2018 saw him surviving the Yukon winter in minus 70 below, leading a canoe expedition 440 miles on the Yukon River and helping to map the North Seal River in Northern Manitoba.

-Previous to his expeditions he was a top 30 Director of a FTSE 100 leading company in the FM and Environmental sectors.
+Alongside his expeditions he has been a serial entrepreneur and previously a top 30 Director of a FTSE 100 leading company in the FM and Environmental sectors.